JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 #### Variable Cone

+If a cone has an angle of 53.13, than the cone's width is equal to its length at any given point. which means that the cone's area of effect is specified by its maximum length.
+For example, a cone spell with a range of 15 ft will extend up to 15 ft away from the point of origin, and at any point, its width matches its length.

 |          Name          | Angle | Initial Length | Effective Length Per Dice | Ineffective Length Per Dice Option | Max Length Per Dice Option |
 | :---------------------: | :---: | :------------: | :-----------------------: | :--------------------------------: | :------------------------: |
 | Close Cone Calculation | 53.13 |      2.5      |            2.5            |                None                |            None            |